vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 </p>

-Stable nuclei may be transformed into radioactive species by bombardment with suitable particles, or photons at sufficiently high energy.
-Many radioactive isotopes are either absent in narture or diffucult to obtain, yet they can be produced.
+**Stable nuclei may be transformed into radioactive species by bombardment with suitable particles, or photons at sufficiently high energy.
+Many radioactive isotopes with desirable properties are either absent in narture or diffucult to obtain, yet they can be produced.
+That is to say there are spontaneously decaying radisotopes, that readily undergo nuclear reactions without an input of energy (nuclear decay reaction).
+In addition, stable or radioactive isotopes can undergo induced nuclear reactions where the nucleus reacts with subatomic particles to form another nucleus that is more massive than the starting material.**

 For an efficient and effective disucussion of nuclear reactions, we must understand the notation or jargon that is widely used to describe them.
-Let us begin by considering one of the first nuclear reactions to be studied:
+Let us begin by considering one of the first nuclear reactions to be studied in 1919 by Ernest Rutherford:

 ⁴He + ¹⁴N → ¹⁷O + ¹H + Q

-Here an alpha particle reacts with a nitrogen nucleus-producing oxygen, a proton, and some energy, Q. Most nuclear reactions are studied by inducing a collision between two nuclei where the heavier reacting nucleus is at rest (the ``target`` nucleus) while the other nucleus (the ``projectile`` nucleus) is in motion, and this is called "normal kinematics".
+Here an alpha particle emitted by radium reacts with a nitrogen nucleus-producing oxygen, a proton, and some energy, Q. Most nuclear reactions are studied by inducing a collision between two nuclei where the heavier reacting nucleus is at rest (the ``target`` nucleus) while the other nucleus (the ``projectile`` nucleus) is in motion, and this is called "normal kinematics".
 Such nuclear reactions might be described generally as:

 Projectile (P) + Target (T) → Emitted Particle(s) (X) + Residual Nucleus (R) + Energy